-- (a) General - (i) Each player shall register with the SCA by completing an SCA registration form prior to his first match in a season. - (ii) Each club shall obtain photographic identification in order to authenticate the registration of a player appearing at a club for the first time. - (iii) Each club shall enter electronically, prior to each player's participation in a match, each player's registration details in the club's MyCricket cricket management system. - (iv) No player may play for more than one team on the same date in SCA competitions, except as a substitute in accordance with Law 24 of the Laws of Cricket. - (v) Any player aged under 18 years on 31 August prior to the cricket season in question may play for one Premier club in any grade and one Shires club in any grade during the season without the permission of the SCA, after gaining prior permission from the respective Premier and Shires clubs. - (vi) Any player aged 18 years or over on 31 August prior to the cricket season in question may play in both the Premier Fifth Grade and Shires Third Grade or Shires Fourth Grade competitions during the season without the permission of the SCA, after gaining prior permission from the respective Premier and Shires clubs. - (vii) No player shall register or play with more than one Shires club in any one season in the Shires, Frank Gray Shield and Chappelow Cup competitions. - (viii) A player who has played with a Premier club during the season shall not play for a Shires club in the Shires First Grade to Shires Fifth Grade, Frank Gray Shield and/or Chappelow Cup competitions unless the player has registered and participated in a Shires competition match prior to 31 December in any season, subject to 1.1.1(a)(vi) & (vii) above. - (ix) No player with First-Class or List-A match experience shall play in the Shires Second Grade to Shires Fifth Grade, Frank Gray Shield and/or Chappelow Cup competitions without the prior permission of the SCA.
-For the purposes of this playing condition, 'First Class' or 'List A' is defined as any match granted such status by the ICC.
+- (a) General - (i) Each player shall register with a club in PlayHQ prior to their first match in a season. - (ii) Each club shall obtain photographic identification in order to authenticate the registration of a player appearing at a club for the first time. - (iii) Each club shall enter electronically, prior to each player's participation in a match, each player's registration details in the club's PlayHQ cricket management system. - (iv) No player may play for more than one team on the same date in SCA competitions, except as a substitute in accordance with Law 24 of the Laws of Cricket. - (v) Any player aged under 18 years on 31 August prior to the cricket season in question may play for one Premier club in any grade and one Shires club in any grade during the season without the permission of the SCA, after gaining prior permission from the respective Premier and Shires clubs. - (vi) Any player aged 18 years or over on 31 August prior to the cricket season in question may play in both the Premier Fifth Grade and Shires Third Grade or Shires Fourth Grade competitions during the season without the permission of the SCA, after gaining prior permission from the respective Premier and Shires clubs. - (vii) No player shall register or play with more than one Shires club in any one season in the Shires, Frank Gray Shield and Cup competitions. - (viii) A player who has played with a Premier club during the season shall not play for a Shires club in the Shires First Grade to Shires Fifth Grade and Frank Gray Shield competitions unless the player has registered and participated in a Shires competition match prior to 31 December in any season, subject to 6.1.1(a)(vi) & (vii) above. - (ix) No player with First-Class or List-A match experience shall play in the Shires Second Grade to Shires Fifth Grade and Frank Gray Shield competitions without the prior permission of the SCA.
+For the purposes of this playing condition, 'First Class' or 'List A' is defined as any match granted such status by the ICC. - (x) In carrying out its fiduciary duty, the SCA may prevent or restrict a player's participation in Second Grade, Third Grade, Fourth Grade,

-(x) In carrying out its fiduciary duty, the SCA may prevent or restrict a player's participation in Second Grade, Third Grade, Fourth Grade, Fifth Grade and/or Chappelow Cup, if it determines that a player's relative ability and experience is considered to be unfair to the competition generally.
+Fifth Grade competitions if it determines that a player's relative ability and experience is considered to be unfair to the competition generally.

-(b) Overseas Players - Shires Fifth Grade
+(b) Overseas Players